timhaintz/timhaintz.github.io/_posts/2018-05-31-Generating-a-HTML-report-of-your-servers.md

 I'm using CSS to style my HTML page.
 The CSS is being stored as the $head variable.
 This is used later on in [ConvertTo-Html](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertto-html?view=powershell-6) with the -Head parameter.

 I also like to store the date in a specific format.
 The date is then used to generate the file name.
-Storing the date as yyyyMMdd (20180530) for example allows the files to be sorted nicely in date order.
+Storing the date as yyyyMMdd (20180531) for example allows the files to be sorted nicely in date order.
 I also use the $env:TEMP variable as whoever is running the script has permission to this location.
-As below, the file will be called 20180530_test and will be located in $env:TEMP.
-In my test environment, this is: C:\Users\AZUREA~1\AppData\Local\Temp
+As below, the file will be called 20180531_test and will be located in $env:TEMP.
+In my test environment, $env:TEMP is: C:\Users\AZUREA~1\AppData\Local\Temp

 ```PowerShell
 # CSS Styles for HTML output